jvde-github/AIS-catcher/README.md

 ```
 netcat  153.44.253.27  5631 | AIS-catcher -r txt . -m 5 -o 5
 ```
-- My home station feeds, amongst others, data to FleetMon and I noticed a decent portion of my messages  reported as error.
+- My home station feeds data to FleetMon, amongst others, and I noticed that in the FleetMon dashboard a decent portion of my messages were reported as error.
 My hypothesis is (and I think I am right) that this is just certain message types being classified as such.
 I created an experimental functionality to filter UDP, HTTP and screen output on message type, e.g. send only messages of type 1, 2, 3, 5, 18, 19, 24 and 27 over UDP:
 ```
 AIS-catcher -u 127.0.0.1 10110 FILTER on ALLOW_TYPE 1,2,3,5,18,19,24,27